mbaze/LzssPack/README.md

 ## LzssPack

-LzssPack is a simple command line packer primarily meant to be used for retro computing projects.
+LzssPack is a simple command line utility primarily meant as a cross-platform packer for retro computing platforms.
 It uses a simple compression scheme based on Lempel–Ziv–Storer–Szymanski algorithm.
-The stream format was originally devised by Pavel "Zilog" Cimbal who used it in his Sinclair ZX Spectrum compression utility Thrasher.
+The format was originally devised by Pavel "Zilog" Cimbal who used it in his Thrasher for Sinclair ZX Spectrum.
+Although there are more efficient algorithms even on retro platforms, the method strikes a good balance between compression ratio, decoder simplicity and speed.
+It is therefore suitable for on-the-fly decompression e.g. during loading.

 ### Stream Format